serverless/blog/posts/2017-04-21-introducing-serverless-plugin-iopipe.md

 At [IOpipe](https://iopipe.com), we enable users of AWS Lambda to monitor, analyze, and tune their serverless architectures.
 Getting started is a breeze with the [iopipe wrapper library](https://github.com/iopipe/iopipe).

-[Serverless](https://serverless.com/) is an indispensable tool for Lambda, OpenWhisk, and Azure functions-as-service development and deployment.
+[The Serverless Framework](https://serverless.com/) is an indispensable tool for Lambda, OpenWhisk, and Azure functions-as-service development and deployment.
 Once you get the hang of launching functions with it, the sky's the limit.
 But when you have 10 or 100 functions, you might want to abstract your build pipeline further to include your favorite tooling + processes.
 There are [plenty of powerful plugins already](https://github.com/serverless/plugins).

 So to enable even _easier_ integration with IOpipe, [we made a plugin too](https://github.com/iopipe/serverless-plugin-iopipe).